kynsofficial/siberiancms-integration/README.md

 1. **Backup**: Create complete backups of both WordPress and Siberian before proceeding
 2. **Deactivate Old Plugin**: Disable the existing integration plugin through the WordPress Plugins page
-3. **Install SwiftSpeed**: Install and activate SwiftSpeed Siberian Integration
+3. **Install Swiftspeed**: Install and activate Swiftspeed Siberian Integration
 4. **Configure Settings**: Enter your credentials in the Auto Login and Database Connection tabs
 5. **Replace Shortcodes**: Update any existing shortcodes in your content (though legacy formats are supported)
 6. **Test Thoroughly**: Verify that user authentication and all features work properly